Darilbii/BirdSongToolbox/readme.md

 `$ git clone https://github.com/Darilbii/BirdSongToolbox.git`

-To install this cloned copy of neurodsp, move into the directory you just cloned, and run:
+To install this cloned copy of BirdSongToolbox, move into the directory you just cloned, and run:

 `$ pip install .`